acruz111/MASTERETH/PEC3/marathon/avoiding_common_attacks.md

 ## DoS with Block Gas Limit

 - Even though a dynamic array is used in this project, the contract avoid any looping behaviour.
 Getter will handle the access to the array information. getAllAddresses().
-- Only the Owner can pay the price to the winner.
+- Only the Owner can pay the prize to the winner.
 - Only the Owner can set the race time for each runner.

 ## Fallback function